 Prof. Dr. Matthias D. Mahlendorf

-Philipp Stalter works with KPMG in the audit financial service department since 2011.
-He is in charge of the annual audit for clients in the banking sector and other financial services institutions.
-He gives support to advisory projects as well.
+From 2011 to 2017, Philipp worked at KPMG in the Financial Services division.
+He was in charge of the annual audit for clients in the banking sector and other financial services institutions.
+He gave support to advisory projects as well and was part of the internal training team in the service line audit at KPMG.